The answer depends on a number of factors:

 The truth is that there is a lot of conflicting information online as to what you really need.
 Some websites tell you to base it on your weight, and others say to base it on your calories.

-In the short term, it is not going to harm you if you drink too many shakes.
-However, this isn’t something that you want to make a habit of!
+In the short term, drinking too many protein shakes is not going to harm you.
+However, this isn’t something you should make a habit of!

-Some studies show that if you get too much protein for an extended period of time, then you could end up damaging your liver and your kidneys.
-This can happen sooner if you are drinking shakes because you are getting all of your protein at once.
+Some studies show that if you get too much protein for an extended period of time, you could end up damaging your liver and your kidneys.
+This can happen sooner if you are drinking shakes because shakes deliver all of your protein to you in one concentrated dose.